Wthomas443/Physics-Informed-Machine-Learning/_posts/2025-04-09-Physics-Informed-Spectral-Harmonic-Learning-for-Reconstructing-Fields-on-a-Sphere.md

 Incompressibility Assumption:

--The 2D wind data from Meteostat may violate incompressibility because real wind has a vertical component (e.g., due to sloped terrain), which is ignored and data is given in 2D on the manifold.
+- The 2D wind data from Meteostat may violate incompressibility because real wind has a vertical component (e.g., due to sloped terrain), which is ignored and data is given in 2D on the manifold.

--Terrain roughness and vegetation effects are unaccounted for, further deviating from incompressibility.
+- Terrain roughness and vegetation effects are unaccounted for, further deviating from incompressibility.

 Data Quality Issues:

--Urban wind measurements are distorted by buildings and skyscrapers, introducing noise.
+- Urban wind measurements are distorted by buildings and skyscrapers, introducing noise.
 Future work should exclude such data.

--Hourly averaged wind speed/direction data (like Meteostat’s) lose physical granularity, potentially skewing results.
+- Hourly averaged wind speed/direction data (like Meteostat’s) lose physical granularity, potentially skewing results.

 ---